 Bike and Scooter Safety:

-Bus Transportation is provided by Barrington Transportation Company (847-381-1043).
-Please refer to the District School Bell and Lines School Expectations for details regarding rules and conduct.
-Questions or concerns regarding your child’s bus route may be addressed directly to Barrington Transportation Company (see phone above).
+Bus Transportation is provided by Barrington Transportation Company (847-381-1043); questions or concerns regarding your child’s bus route may be addressed directly to Barrington Transportation Company.
 Issues of significant concern should be brought to the principal’s attention.

 School bus riders, while in transit, are under the jurisdiction of the school bus driver.
-All students may be assigned seats, and seating changes will be made by the bus driver and/or principal, as deemed necessary.
+All students may be assigned seats; seating changes will be made by the bus driver and/or principal as deemed necessary.
 Problems with bus conduct will be handled as follows: